someengineering/resoto.com/blog/2022/05-10-resoto-graph-traversal/index.md

 ![DigitalOcean Droplet](img/droplet_surrounding.svg)

 This diagram reveals a lot of useful information.
-It shows the related DigitalOcean team and project and the droplets usage as a node in a Kubernetes cluster and backend of a load balancer as well as its attached volumes.
+It shows the related DigitalOcean team and project and the droplet usage as a node in a Kubernetes cluster and backend of a load balancer as well as its attached volumes.
+All of this information is available as is.
+The search syntax makes it extremely easy to walk this structure and reveal the information of interest.

-Modeling the resources as graph nodes and the relationships as edges is a natural way to capture this information.
-You can think of the graph as a digital twin of your infrastructure metadata.
-Resoto allows you to explore and extract meaningful information from your infrastructure with a simple search.

 Please hop over to our [Getting Started](/docs/getting-started) page and try it yourself!